-Students and employees should contact the Dean of Student office for more information: Tim Bessler, Ph.D.
+Students and employees should contact the Dean of Students office for more information:

-Dean of Students

-University Center, Room 229

-210-431-3111

-tbessler@stmarytx.edu
+Tim Bessler, Ed.D.

-If a report of domestic violence, dating violence, sexual assault, or stalking is reported to the University, below are the procedures that the University will follow:
+Vice Provost of Student Development and Dean of Students University Center, Room 229 210-431-3331 tbessler@stmarytx.edu If a report of domestic violence, dating violence, sexual assault, or stalking is reported to the University, below are the procedures that the University will follow:

-Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care 2.
-Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No Contact" directive to both parties if deemed appropriate 8.
-Institution will provide written instructions on how to apply for Protective Order Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution 10.
-Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 11.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation
+Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No Contact" directive to both parties if deemed appropriate Institution will provide written instructions on how to apply for Protective Order Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation andresolution Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based Stalking discrimination or for assisting in the investigation Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No Contact" directive to both parties if deemed appropriate

-Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction 3.
-Institution will provide written instructions on how to apply for Protective Order4.
+Dating Violence Institution will assess immediate safety needs of complainant 2.
+Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction 3.
+Institution will provide written instructions on how to apply for Protective Order 4.
 Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, ifappropriate 6.
 Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "No Contact" directive to both parties if deemed appropriate Dating Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction 3.
-Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
-Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No Contact" directive to both parties if deemed appropriate Domestic Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction 3.
-Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
-Institution will provide the victim with a written explanation of the victim's rights and options - F. 10-110
+Institution will provide a "No Contact" directive to both parties if deemed appropriate appropriate Domestic Violence Institution will assess immediate safety needs of complainant 2.
+Institution will assist complainant with contacting the University Police if complainant requests AND provide the complainant with contact information for the appropriate jurisdiction 3.
+Institution will provide written instructions on how to apply for Protective Order 4.
+Institution will provide written information to complainant on how to preserve evidence 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, ifappropriate 6.
+Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No Contact" directive to both parties if deemed appropriate 1.1